Updated November 27, 2025: Feb 3/26

 My pain feels more intense.
 Memories of other failures come in.
 I predict I’ll fail if I try again.
 Sadness comes in.
 I give up, get angry, and then try to solve the anger by trying again.
 I fail.

 The anger balloons to fantasies of smashing the thing I need.
 And that explodes into smashing the world around me.
 Or it doesn’t and I still end up in this sick-at-heart, over-driven feeling.
-Again.
+Bad momentum; fear-driven seeking of relief, again.

 How do I get out?